jennefercampoverde/event-app-demo/README.md

-# LITM Internship Program Test
+# Event App (Internship Technical Test)

 ## Project Overview

 This project is a starting point for a event Flutter + Firebase application.
 The goal of this project is to connect users to their communities by increasing awareness of the different events near me.
+Further this project was created as part of a technical assessment for an internship.
+It was my first time I worked with a new tech stack but it was rewarding in the end getting familiar using Dart, Flutter, and Firebase.
+Some features are incomplete, but the project demonstrates my learning process and ability to pick up new tools under a deadline.
+This project is here for portfolio purposes and is not under active development, all code and designs are my own work.

+## Tech Stack
+- **Frontend** Flutter(Dart)
+- **Backend** Firebase Firestore
+- **Tools** Android Studio, Git, Github, Figma

 ## Project Logic & Architecture